sysco-middleware/sysco-middleware.github.io/_posts/2016-09-02-Social-Networks-Big-Data-CRM-and-IOT-in-your-supermarket.md

 ---
 layout: post
-title: Social networks, Big Data, CRM and IOT in your supermarket
+title: Social networks, Big Data, CRM and IoT in your supermarket
 categories: CRM IoT Big Data
 tags: [Crm, IoT, Big Data, Business Case]
 author: kresimirjuric
 ---

+How to make your customer's shopping experience unforgettable

 ![Cover](/images/2016-09-02-Social-Networks-Big-Data-CRM-and-IoT-in-your-supermarket/Cover.png)

 Customer’s decision making has been demonstrated as something not based upon fully rational behavior.
 There is therefore no optimal solution but only good enough which will lead the consumer.
-Therefore, we need to create a surrounding in which our customer will feel great and we need to provide him with the relevant information so that we can tailor his buying experience.
+Therefore, we need to create a surrounding in which our customer will feel great and we need to provide him with the relevant information so that we can tailor his shopping experience.

 Using Social connectors for capturing data, Big Data for analyzing it, then providing analyzed data to CRM which uses IoT to communicate with the customer, we can create the surrounding and interaction which is optimal for each individual customer, which leads to the customer’s loyalty and to maximizing customer’s value.
 We shall now take a look at three different scenarios in our fictional supermarket and see how we can use Social Networks, Big Data, CRM and IoT systems to engage our customers.